stated-tech/Grants-Program/applications/root.md

 ## Development Status :open_book:

-Our interface will be based on two pallets that we have currently began to work on.

-- The first used is the proxy pallet, that will be called every time a proposal is created.
-Only 32 people (the maximum of a proxy) can participate in the development of the proposal.
-So, everyone who has participated in this will have the right to vote with the same chance (without taking into account the balances of tokens of each).
-This will assume a fair vote.

-- The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.
+Our interface will be based a custom pallet that we have already began to work on: **the Preferendum Pallet**.
+It will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.

 Data won’t be stored in the blockchain to avoid a fees surcharge, that’s why we will only store of pallet the cid of the data stored in IPFS.